 - Slice the eggs in half lengthwise.
 Remove egg yolks and place in a mixing bowl.
 Using a fork, mash the yolks.

 - Add the sour cream, mustard, shredded cheese, bacon, chives, garlic powder, salt, and pepper.
 Mix well.
 You may add more sour cream to reach desired smoothness.

 - Taste for seasoning, and add more salt and pepper as needed.
 Spoon or pipe the yolk mixture into the halved egg whites.
+Garnish with additional cheese, chives, and bacon, if desired.
 Chill and serve.